Is hair loss hereditary?

 Medical conditions, like thyroid disease and scalp infections, can cause baldness.
 Treatments and drugs, from antibiotics to chemotherapy, can cause it, and even stress can make you lose your hair.
 This hair loss is often temporary though, and this type of baldness isn’t passed on from parents, as it’s caused by something specific.
 So when people talk about hereditary baldness, they’re talking about something else.
 They’re talking about male pattern baldness (MPB).

-MPB also called androgenetic alopecia, is the most common type of baldness in men.
-It’s called pattern baldness because hair is usually lost in a pattern, with hair receding at the corners of your hairline and on your crown first.
+MPB, also called androgenetic alopecia, is the most common type of baldness in men.
+It’s called pattern baldness because hair is usually lost in a pattern.
+A clear sign of balding, your hair recedes at the corners of your hairline and on your crown first.

 Is male pattern baldness hereditary?